-The Applications at issue are for year-round diversion and storage of stockwater.
+The Applications at issue arc for year-round diversion and storage of stockwater.
 Exs.
-1-6.
+7-8.
 The ponds are on-stream.
 Amended Final Order at 4.
 Notably, the Applications did not explain that water will be passed through the on-stream ponds or that they will mitigate for injury to existing water rights.
 Exs.
-1-6.
+7-8.
 Some of the ponds are built on top of springs.
 Ex.
 316 at 3.
 The ponds are remote, in the upper reaches of Jenkins Creek, making them difficult or impossible to reach in the winter and early spring.
 Amended Final Order at 13; Ex.
 13 (map locating the ponds in relation to the drainage); Ex.
 316 at 2 (showing same).

 Double C&J's points of diversion are located downstream of the applications.
-Amended Final Order at 6.
+Amended Final Order at 5.
 In some years, Jenkins Creek reservoir does not fill.
-Id. at 8.
-Because of this, the Applications impact the fill during the non-irrigation season.
-Id.
-In addition, the Applications impact the year-round stockwater right of Double C&J. Id. at 8-9.
+R. at 389.
+In addition, the Applications impact the year-round stockwater right of Double C&J. Id. at 7-8.
 As explained at the hearing by Mr. Hoff, Double C&J has had cattle die due to lack of water supply in the Jenkins Creek drainage.
 Tr.
 181-184.

 As explained by Ron Shurtleff, Watermaster for Water District No. 65, who testified as a public witness: "I have concern about the effect of ponds and small reservoirs constructed on tributaries to Idaho streams.
-[T]hese applications for permit on Jenkins Creek, the subject of this hearing, create a vivid example demonstrating how ponds and small reservoirs interfere with prior water rights, are operated detrimental to the water supply, and become destructive to the natural watershed."
+[T]hese applications for permit on Jenkins Creek, the subject of this hearing, create a vivid example demonstrating how ponds and small reservoirs interfere with prior water rights, are operated detrimental to the water supply; and become destructive to the natural watershed."
 R. at 180 (emphasis added).
 The Eckhardt ponds have losses due to evaporation and seepage, which, in his experience, injure senior water rights.
 Tr. at 9-15.